-UPS and FedEx use the same divisor of 139 (a number used to calculate the “weight” of the larger package) than USPS, which is currently 194.
-Coming June 24, USPS is changing their divisor to 166 as well as the qualifications for Dimensional Weight.
-Read that full breakdown here.
+UPS and FedEx use the same divisor of 139 (a number used to calculate the “weight” of the larger package) than USPS, which is 166.
+Read our full breakdown on Dimensional Weight here.
 With those calculations in mind for the three carriers, below you can see the effects of Dimensional Weight on this package:

 Even with the Dimensional Weight calculations, USPS Priority Mail is by far the cheapest shipping method and likely gives you a better delivery date promise.
 You can see how much “weight” gets added to packaging, though.
 It will be paramount to ensure that you optimize your packaging and add no wasted space.

 The name of the game for 2019 will be smart shipping.
 Optimize every step, every process, every decision, and you may be able to minimize the effects of this year’s rate changes on your bottom line.
 ShippingEasy’s team of shipping experts are always here for you, from initial onboarding process to ongoing support via phone, email, and in-app chat.
 Try us FREE for 30 days to access the best e-commerce shipping rates and streamlined processes to put hours back in your day.